bielern/svelte-patent-cockpit/article/ARTICLE.md

 The first thing that stood out for me was that Svelte code feels "flatter" than React code.
 React code seems to always yield very deeply nested code (e.g. the famous provider stack).
-On the other hand, a Svelte file has the code, the html template and the style as three different "sections" within the file.
 Svelte code is very declarative while React code is basically a big pile of function calls.
-A typical Svelte file looks like this
+A Svelte file has the code, the html template and the style as three different "sections" within the file and looks something like this
 ```
 <script>
   // here is the JS code